 Luther graduates have gone on to universities such as Harvard, Oxford, Pennsylvania State, McGill, Queen’s and other renowned educational institutions throughout Canada, North America and the world.

 Come Spend-A-Day at Luther College High School

 Grade 8 students are encouraged and welcome to schedule a "spend-a-day" visit.
 Grade 8 students are paired with Grade 9 ambassador students.
 They attend class, chapel and have lunch together.
 The day begins at 8:15 a.m. with the prospective student meeting her or his ambassador in the main office.
 The school day ends at 3:15 p.m.
 Students should adhere to the dress code (no jeans, offensive logos, or ripped clothing please).
 Lunch is provided in the cafeteria at no charge.

 When can I come Spend-A-Day?

 Spend-A-Day visits are offered from November 14, 2018 to May 31, 2019 when regular classes are in session.Spend-A-Day visits will not be booked during mid-terms, finals or special schedule days.

 How do I book a Spend-A-Day?

-All Spend-A-Day visits must be pre-arranged and confirmed with the main office.
+All Spend-A-Day visits must be pre-arranged using the online booking form and confirmed with the main office.
 Please consider your first and second choice dates carefully.
 Due to scheduling conflicts, rebooking your visit can be difficult.
 Parents should arrange for a Spend-A-Day visit at least one week in advance.
 Please choose two specific dates in the form below to assist us with our scheduling.